jasonkeene/wat/content/posts/automating-delve.md

 Since the debugger can write to the memory of the tracee, this allows it to set breakpoints that will suspend execution of the tracee once they are hit.
 We can then inspect the state of the tracee, allowing us to add arbitrary insturmentation logic.
 It is super interesting how this works.
-To set a breakpoint the debugger:
+In order to set a breakpoint, the debugger:

 1. Saves a copy of the instruction from the tracee's memory where the breakpoint should go